shivannis/xandr-docs-public/xandr-docs/articles/monetize/mobile-specific-reporting.md

 ---
-title: Microsoft Monetize - Mobile-Specific Reporting
+title: Microsoft Monetize - Reporting (Mobile-Specific)
 description: This page lists reports created by Xandr that helps you focus on mobile-specific data. ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Mobile-Specific reporting
+# Microsoft Monetize - Reporting (Mobile-Specific)

 Xandr has created several reports that let you focus on mobile-specific data.
 For more information, see the reports